Lead Designer, Operations Dashboard

 Inventory is not one list.

 Patches, sneakers, drops, cleaning kits, and gifting kits each have different stock logic.
-I designed a tabbed system with category-specific views, a Size Run Health Bar for Indian sizing, and a dedicated dead stock section.
+I designed a tabbed system with category-specific views, a Size Run Health Bar for Indian sizing, and a dedicated dead stock section. ↳ Inventory structures were organized around modular relationships rather than fixed products to better support interchangeable footwear systems.

 Five product types sharing one screen.